tarasowski/backend/aws-appsync/005_building-scalable-apis.md

 variables: { body: "+1" }
 ```

 We write GraphQL operations in documents on the client side, then if we use an interface to send these documents to GraphQL server.
 For that reason we can use HTTP as a transport to the GraphQL endpoint with a body data parameter like `query=...&variables=...`.
 The server can use HTTP to respond us back in JSON Format.
 But we can also use sockets, SSH protocol or CLI.
-GraphQL doesn't depend on HTTP statuses or vers as other protocols do.
+GraphQL doesn't depend on HTTP statuses or verb as other protocols do.

 ### GraphQL Document